sakp7/analytics-assignment/README.md

 ### Tech Stack
 #### Backend:

-Groq LLM: I used Groq's Llama3.1-8b-instant model to process and generate natural language insights based on social media engagement data.
+** Groq LLM** : I used Groq's Llama3.1-8b-instant model to process and generate natural language insights based on social media engagement data.
 Langflow: A Python library for constructing workflow-based applications.
 It was used to integrate the LLM and automate the processing of social media engagement data.
 DataStax Astra DB: A cloud-based NoSQL database that stores the engagement data.
 I created a sample database to simulate real-world social media data, including metrics like likes, shares, comments, and post types.

-Frontend:
+#### Frontend:

 Streamlit: The user interface is developed with Streamlit, allowing easy interaction with the system.
 The front end accepts user input (post types) and displays generated insights in real-time.
 Deployment: